The Guardian (2006 film): Production

 David Dobkin was originally slated to direct The Guardian until being replaced by Andrew Davis.
 Ron Brinkerhoff was also originally involved, making the pitch for a mid-six-figure-budgeted film, before Disney took over the production.

 Following the series of hurricanes in the southern United States in 2005, production moved to Shreveport, Louisiana.
 Some of the base scenes were filmed at Barksdale Air Force Base in Bossier City, Louisiana and at Camp Minden in Minden, Louisiana.
 Some of the scenes that were supposed to be filmed in Kodiak, Alaska were actually filmed at CG Air Station Elizabeth City, North Carolina.
 Sixty thousand pounds of ice were needed on the set.
 The training pool used in the movie was LSU–Shreveport's natatorium.

 The wave scenes were filmed at Louisiana Wave Studio, Metropolitan Ave, Lynbrook, Shreveport.

 The film was revised after Hurricane Katrina, with the addition of several comments on the storm and the rescues.
 The end credits are replete with "glory" shots of U.S. Coast Guard helicopters conducting rescues in the greater New Orleans area.
 The DVD contains a special feature on U.S. Coast Guard rescue operations, especially in the aftermath of Katrina.

 Many of the supporting actors in The Guardian, including ASTC instructors, helicopter pilots, and support personnel, are actual U.S. Coast Guard rescue swimmers, pilots, and ground personnel.
 Several characters, including Kutcher's, identify themselves as airmen.
 An airman is the enlisted rating of a Coast Guardsman who is undesignated and/or currently undergoing training in an aviation related field.
 Similar ratings within the Coast Guard are those of seaman and fireman.

 One of the students was Mark Gangloff, an Olympic swimmer who received a gold medal in the Athens Olympic Games.
 The production company hired local contractors to build a massive indoor wave pool for production.

 Historical relevance

 The mishap in The Guardian where Randall loses his crew is loosely based on an actual U.S. Coast Guard aviation mishap in Alaska.
 The aircraft was an HH-3F Pelican (USCG variant of the Jolly Green Giant) instead of the HH-60J Jayhawk (USCG variant of the Blackhawk/Seahawk) pictured in the movie.

-Alternate ending

-In an alternate ending to The Guardian, found on the DVD, Ben survives.
-As he unhooks and tries to fall, Jake again grabs him and vows not to let go.
-Instead of unstrapping his glove, Ben lets the cable pull them up and it breaks just as they get into the helicopter.
-This ending was added because some of the writers were worried that the original ending was too strong for viewers.
-Nonetheless, it was scrapped when Disney chairman, Dick Cook, applauded the original ending.